JuanVilla424/qzark/CONTRIBUTING.md

-# 🤝 Contributing to github-cicd-template
+# 🤝 Contributing to qzark

 We welcome contributions to github-cicd-template!
 To make sure the process goes smoothly, please follow these guidelines: